Visit Galapagos Islands with Kids

 Minimum Ages?
 Are My Kids Too Young for Galapagos?

-Some Galapagos cruises do set a minimum age.
-For some cruises, that age is 6 years.
-For others, it can be age 12.
-(Most land based programs do not have a minimum age.)
+Galapagos cruises do set a minimum age.
+For most cruises, that age is 6 years.
+Discounts for children (usually under age 12) are available.
+Most land-based programs do not have a minimum age.

 For most Galapagos yacht and catamaran charters, children of all ages are welcome.
 LANDED has also arranged special menus, games, presentations, citizen science programs, meetings with sea lion experts, and educational programs (effectively disguised as fun) for young children and teens.